HaohuaFeng/CSE676_project/readme.md

 # Abstract:
 The project's objective is to train a CNN (Convolutional Neural Network) model capable of accurately distinguishing human facial expressions.
 Our target is to achieve a minimum accuracy rate of 95%.
 The ultimate aim is to implement this model in user interface design and mental health monitoring applications.

+# Project Requirement
+1. Collect and preprocess the facial expression dataset.
+(5)
+2. Implement a basic emotion recognition model using CNNs.
+(20)
+3. Optimize the model for better performance.
+(45)
+4. Evaluate the model’s performance and integrate it with a real-time webcam feed.
+(30)

 # 1. Dataset:
 We utilize the FER-2013 dataset, comprising a training subset and a testing subset.
 Our approach involves training a CNN on the training set and evaluating its performance using the testing set.